 Raced by Nick Thyssen, Unaware was precocious enough to win by five lengths on debut over 1000 metres at Caulfield in early January 1976, and by the end of that calendar year, he had added the Victoria Derby to his tally and finished second in the W. S. Cox Plate.
 The following spring he was runner-up in the Caulfield Cup.
 Unaware finished his career as the winner of 9 races from 29 starts and $192,950 in prizemoney.
 His last race came when he finished second – beaten 13 lengths – to Ming Dynasty in the 1978 A.J.C.
 Queen Elizabeth Stakes run on very heavy ground.
 Sold to the Castlereagh Stud at Denman for $225,000 as a stallion, Colin Hayes retained four shares in his old favourite.
 Unaware wasn’t a failure at stud and as a sire, went within a long neck of denying Colin Hayes his second Melbourne Cup when his son Rising Fear was narrowly beaten in 1986 by At Talaq.

-Unsurprisingly, Without Fear’s second crop of yearlings were all the rage with buyers, one colt selling for a South Australian record of $47,000, while five of the breed sold on the first day of the sales for $26,300.
+Unsurprisingly, Without Fear’s second crop of yearlings was all the rage with buyers, one colt selling for a South Australian record of $47,000, while five of the breed sold on the first day of the sales for $26,300.
 Alas, when they began racing in the 1976-77 season, they proved a pale shadow of the stallion’s first crop although that was always going to be a hard act to follow.
 Nonetheless, it seemed that with each passing season the quality of gallopers emanating from Lindsay Park just kept getting better.
 The sporting public began to expect it.
 While Without Fear’s second crop might have been slightly disappointing on the racecourse, it was during that year that the stallion met royalty.
 Monday, March 21st 1977 was a red-letter day in the history of Lindsay Park with an afternoon visit by Queen Elizabeth II.
 The Queen was visiting Australia as part of her Silver Jubilee tour of the Commonwealth and included in the itinerary was a visit to the Barossa and Lindsay Park.
 It was a young David Hayes who opened the door of the Queen’s Rolls-Royce that day, as he’s been opening the door to success for so many wealthy racehorse owners in the years ever since.

 Talk about one-upmanship.
 That visit by the Queen to the home of Colin Hayes must have really rankled his erstwhile Adelaide rival, Bart Cummings.
 By contrast, the most extended period Bart would spend in either regal or vice-regal company that year was with a drunken and pompous Sir John Kerr on Gold and Black’s Melbourne Cup Day, when conversation proved difficult to say the least.
 As a consequence of that Royal visit to Lindsay Park, the Australian Government arranged, as a gift to the Queen, a filly sired by Without Fear.